-This category includes a several new special effects like a mist & fog correction, save highlights, sepia and film grains as well as different gradients.
+This category contains special effects like a mist & fog correction, save highlights, sepia and film grains as well as different gradients.

 Pro Tip:

 When you take a landscape shot, shift the controller to "Gradient top" to a dark tone and create in that way a neutral thick (ND) - process filter.